Boquerón Pride: History

 Boquerón Pride was founded by Rosalina "Talin" Ramos Padró in 2003.
 The pride event has been celebrated yearly ever since during Pride Month, usually the weekend after the celebration of Pride Puerto Rico, also known as San Juan Pride, and it draws attendees from all over Puerto Rico.
-In 2016, after the tragic events at Pulse nightclub in Orlando were many of the victims were Puerto Rican members of the LGBT community, a march and memorial rather than a parade and street party were held instead.
+In 2016, after the tragic events at Pulse nightclub in Orlando where many of the victims were Puerto Rican members of the LGBT community, a march and memorial rather than a parade and street party were held instead.
 Puerto Rican singer and actress Yolandita Monge was the godmother of the event that year.
 The event was cancelled in 2020 due to the COVID-19 pandemic and was celebrated once again in 2021 during the month of October (during the weekend of National Coming Out Day).
 Puerto Rican model and Miss Universe 2001 winner Denise Quiñones was proclaimed godmother of the parade that year.
 According to Pedro Julio Serrano, spokesperson of the event, Boquerón Pride will once again be celebrated in the month of June in 2022.